Cleaners are not plumbers.

 All other work must be undertaken by a licensed plumber and drainer – no ifs, no buts, no exceptions.

-Cleaners who are required and frequently forced by their supervisors and employers to undertake plumbing tasks usually at the behest of building owners and managers are all breaking the following laws and regulations:
+Cleaners who are required and frequently forced by their supervisors and employers to undertake plumbing tasks usually at the behest of building owners and property managers are all breaking the following laws and regulations:

 - Building Services Authority Act 1991